hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

    the example below for more guidance on how to use this feature.
 If you are not on a Windows host, or you do not intend to use the shell-local post-processor to run a bash script, please ignore this option.
+   If you set this flag to true, you still need to provide the standard windows path to the script when providing a `script`.
+This is a beta feature.

 ## Execute Command